-5.2.5.1 ALC_FLR.1 Flaw Reporting Procedures
+5.2.5.1 ALC FLR.1 Basic Flaw Remediation

-- 5.2.5.1.1 Developer action elements - ALC_FLR.1.1D The developer shall document the flaw remediation procedures. - 5.2.5.1.2 Content and presentation of evidence elements - ALC_FLR.1.1C The flaw remediation procedures documentation shall describe the procedures used to track all reported security flaws in each release of the TOE. - ALC_FLR.1.2C The flaw remediation procedures shall require that a description of the nature and effect of each security flaw be provided as well as the status of finding a correction to the flaw. - ALC_FLR.1.3C The flaw remediation procedures shall require that corrective actions be identified for each of the security flaws.
+ALC_FLR.1.1D The developer shall document the flaw remediation procedures addressed to the TOE.

+ALC_FLR.1.1C The flaw remediation procedures documentation shall describe the procedures used to track all reported security flaws in each release of the TOE.

+ALC_FLR.1.2C The flaw remediation procedures shall require that a description of the nature and effect of each security flaw be provided as well as the status of finding a correction to the flaw.

+ALC_FLR.1.3C The flaw remediation procedures shall require that corrective actions be identified for each of the security flaws.

 ALC_FLR.1.4C The flaw remediation procedures documentation shall describe the methods used to provide flaw information, corrections, and guidance on corrective actions to TOE users.
-5.2.5.1.3 Evalua tor action elements